 Pasta and creamy sauce were my favorite foods growing up.
 To my dismay, I had to realize that Konrad (my husband) doesn't care much for pasta or any kind of creaminess.
 I can't explain the first - like seriously, who doesn't like pasta?

-But the latter might actually be out of some sort of ‘self-preservational’ instinct.
-In the first few years of our marriage we came to the realization that he has some sort of dairy-sensitivity, if not actual lactose intolerance.
+But the latter might actually be out of some sort of 'self-preservation' instinct.
+In the first few years of our marriage we came to the realization that he has some sort of dairy sensitivity, if not actual lactose intolerance.
 Which is so odd, considering he grew up on a farm milking cows (pretty much every day) and making cheese.
 And his mom keeps saying how out of all the kids, he loved milk the most.
+Curious.

-It might have to do with the kind of processing our milk undergoes here, that they didn’t do on the farm in South America.
-But until we figure out more, Konrad avoids creamy things like ice-cream (*gasp*) and even too much cheese (*double gasp*).
-Which that pizza lover has difficulty with at times 😉
+It might have to do with the kind of processing our milk undergoes here, that they didn't do on the farm in South America.
+But until we figure out more, Konrad avoids creamy things like ice cream (*gasp*) and even too much cheese (*double gasp*).
+Which him as a pizza lover has difficulty with at times 😉

-So when I set out to make these baked tortellini (which are a twist on a childhood favorite) I had Konrad in mind or at least his dairy-sensitivity.
+So when I set out to make this baked tortellini dish (which is a twist on a childhood favorite), I had Konrad in mind, or at least his dairy-sensitivity.
 I wanted to use my creamy cauliflower sauce, but although it is based on a vegetable, the original recipe still calls for a little butter and milk.

 This time, I tried using coconut oil and almond milk to replace the dairy ingredients in the sauce.
 And... it turned out decent.
 Of course, in my mind nothing really trumps butter.
 But if you can't have dairy, these substitutes will work just fine.

 The amount of sauce you need will depend a little on the size of your cauliflower head.
-As rule of thumb, you want all the tortellini to be just covered in sauce.
-With a big head that might mean some leftover sauce, with a small cauliflower there might not be quite enough.
-In that case, just add a little of the broth the cauliflower (and broccoli) were cooked in.
+As a rule of thumb, you want all the tortellini to be just covered in sauce.
+With a big head of cauliflower, that might mean some leftover sauce, with a small cauliflower there might not be quite enough.
+In that case, just add a little of the broth in which the cauliflower (and broccoli) were cooked.

 You also want to toss the tortellini in the sauce a little.
 Just to make sure every single one is coated in delicious creamy sauce.
 I didn't do this in my first attempt, and didn't like how some of the tortellini in the center were stuck together without any saucy goodness in between.

-This casserole can be prepared ahead of time and stored in the fridge (or even freezer for longer).
-Come dinner time just pop it in the oven while making said salad ;).
-Finally sprinkle some parsley for garnish and enjoy!
+This casserole can be prepared ahead of time and stored in the fridge (or even in the freezer for longer).
+Come dinner time, just pop it in the oven while making said salad 😉 Finally, sprinkle some parsley for garnish and enjoy!

 Store leftovers in the fridge.
-If the sauce gets to ‘dry’, add a little water when reheating.
+If the sauce gets too 'dry', add a little water when reheating.